rafamrslima/100days-codeup/log.md

 ### Day 85/100
 Crowdfunding web3 project -> today I added an event in the contract to be emitted when a donation is received and I added a listener for this event in the backend part of the project.

+### Day 86/100
+Crowdfunding web3 project -> today I added the withdraw logic in the smart contract.